Amos Rivera

-Amos Bartolome Rivera (born June 20, 1977) is a Filipino politician and businessman from Angeles City, Pampanga, who has served as Vice Mayor of Angeles City since 2025, under the mayoralty of Carmelo Lazatin II, succeeding three-term incumbent Vicky Vega-Cabigting.
+Amos Bartolome Rivera (born June 20, 1977) is a Filipino politician and businessman who has served as Vice Mayor of Angeles City since 2025, under the mayoralty of Carmelo Lazatin II, succeeding three-term incumbent Vicky Vega-Cabigting.

 He previously served as a three-term member of the Angeles City Council from 2013 to 2022.

 Political career

 Under Tarzan (1998–2013)

 Rivera began his career in public service in 1998, serving as a Community Affairs Officer under then-Mayor Carmelo “Tarzan” Lazatin.
 He later held positions as Executive Assistant III and Officer-in-Charge of the Local Urban Poor Affairs and Housing Office (LUPAHO) until 2007.

 LUPAHO Issue

 Rivera conducted a ceremonial turnover of land titles to TB Pavilion residents in 2020, despite no longer being affiliated with the Local Urban Poor Affairs and Housing Office (LUPAHO).
 His brother, Atty.
 Willie Rivera, then City Administrator, claimed Amos had no authority to distribute the titles and accused him of misrepresenting his role.
 The City Government questioned why the Registry of Deeds released titles to Amos instead of LUPAHO, suggesting possible procedural violations.